giodiblasi/container-lab/minikube.md

 + The port is the same port configred on expressjs server
 + image-pull-policy=Never tells to kubectl to do not download image from remote registry

+# create a pods from yaml
+> kubectl create -f pod-description.yaml

 # To create a service (expose one or more pods):
 > kubectl expose deployment/polite --type="NodePort" --port 3000
 this creates a service (a port will be assigne to it), use kubectl get services to view info about it